Code-Screen/Code-Screen.github.io/docs/integrating-ashby-with-codescreen.md

 <br>

-You can then choose which CodeScreen test you want to send to the candidate.
-There is a one-to-one mapping here between the tests you have created on CodeScreen and the tests available to send from Ashby.
+You can then choose which CodeScreen assessment you want to send to the candidate.
+There is a one-to-one mapping here between the assessments you have created on CodeScreen and the assessments available to send from Ashby.

 <figure>